tasxatzial/click-and-hold-button/README.md

 A click-and-hold button is a user interface element that demands users to click on the button and maintain that click for a specific period before the associated action is executed.

-This simple project demonstrates how to add basic click-and-hold functionality to elements using pure Javascript.
+This project demonstrates one way to add basic click-and-hold functionality to elements using plain JavaScript.

 ## Implementation